shaddamciv/arbo/README.md

 Phase 2 -> Deploy on optimism and polygon
 Phase 3 -> Change to ACL superfluid to improve game UX

+## Reference Libraries used
+1. We used https://github.com/relaycc/relay for the xmtp chat client
+2. We used graph-client/javascript-cjs for the graph-relayer module

 ## Issues